-We have many cats and kittens in need of new loving homes – all with a unique story and their own individual personalities.
+Our cats and kittens in search of new loving homes all have their own unique story and individual personalities.
 If you are looking to adopt a cat please follow the steps outlined below so we can help you to find your perfect feline companion.

 How to adopt a rescue kitten/cat